 If you use PayPal for your business, you may qualify for a short-term loan from PayPal Working Capital.
-For your first two loans, you can borrow no more than $125,000.
-After these loans, you’re eligible to receive up to $200,000.
-Your maximum borrowing amount can be up to 35% of the sales processed through PayPal over the last year, up to $200,000 for your first loan.
+Your maximum borrowing amount can be up to 35% of your PayPal sales over the last year, up to $200,000 for your first loan.

 When you receive a loan through PayPal Working Capital, you pay just one fixed fee.
 The factor rate ranges from approximately 1.01 to 1.58.
 Your payments are automatically deducted daily based on a percentage of your PayPal sales.
-Maximum repayment terms are 18 months.
+The maximum repayment term is 18 months.

 Recommended Option: American Express Working Capital

-If you need to pay your vendors but your cash flow is lacking, American Express Working Capital can help.
+If you need to pay your vendors, but your cash flow is lacking, American Express Working Capital can help.
 This loan works similarly to a line of credit but can only be used to repay your vendors.
-With this loan, you can apply once with no credit check and then receive ongoing access to funds ranging from $500 to $150,000 to pay your vendors.
+With this loan, you can apply once with no credit check and then receive ongoing access to funds ranging from $500 to $150,000 to pay vendors any time you need to.

 At the end of the term, your loan amount and the fixed fee are debited from your bank account.
 You can pay as many eligible vendors as you choose up to your available borrowing amount.

 To qualify, you must be an American Express Business cardholder with an account history of at least six months.
 Because Amex has your credit information on file, a new credit check is not required.
-You must also be in business for at least 2 years and have annual business revenue of $200,000 to qualify.
+You must also be in business for at least two years and have annual business revenue of $200,000 to qualify.

 Lines Of Credit